 Really Icky Weather = Maybe

 Check the Soft Trail Stroll Facebook group for discussion and updates.
 I have all the gear and can dress for the weather.
-I just don't want to drive across town to walk in icky weather alone.
+I simply don't want to drive across town to walk in icky weather alone.
 If I get a commitment from one other person, I'll be there.

 Mildly Inconvenient Weather = Not Canceled